esiegmann/Integration_Roadmaps/docs/source/compute/index.md

 See related [*Roadmap Task Timeline*](https://docs.google.com/presentation/d/1Vtt-Rvwa2ZVRp61A9g80MyisZ748lK1o_46Xt7-6Fq0/).

 This roadmap refactors and replaces the [*ACCESS Allocated Production Compute/Storage/Cloud v1*](https://docs.google.com/document/d/1VUTa5DOz27B6wobZZwh6gh6dcXWD30rpYovoLZ1nwqk) roadmap.
 Operators that completed the older roadmap only need to complete corresponding tasks that were not completed in the prior roadmap.
-This roadmap does not introduce new integration requirements.

 Please track RP integration progress in [*this spreadsheet*](https://docs.google.com/spreadsheets/d/1ejgGUU-IVLEhTIXX3pmCNBSJ2e0yXwXxPpgZ2RHwM4Q/). **\*NEEDS UPDATING\***

 ## Support Information

-Resource providers needing assistance with roadmap tasks may submit a ticket using the [*Support Portal ticket form*](https://support.access-ci.org/open-a-ticket).
-Indicate that you are requesting “ACCESS resource integration help” and indicate which task/activity you need help with.
+Resource providers needing assistance with roadmap tasks may submit an *ACCESS Integration and Operation Support Request* using instructions on [*this page*](https://operations.access-ci.org/help).
+Pick the *ACCESS Operations Issue Type* that best matches your request, or the catch-all “*ACCESS-wide: Provider Integration - Infrastructure Integration and Roadmaps*“ issue type.
 If you need to talk to someone please contact your assigned Concierge Integration Expert, or the ACCESS Operations Resource Provider Coordinator.

 For interactive Slack discussion join the RP-ACCESS \#integration-roadmaps channel: